Let’s imagine that you decide you want to run a marathon. You haven’t run in six months, and you know you’ll have to train.

-The subjects self-reported depressive symptoms via a 33-item questionnaire initially and again every four months.
-The subjects were interviewed for psychiatric diagnoses.
+Subjects self-reported depressive symptoms via a 33-item questionnaire initially and again every four months.
+They were interviewed for psychiatric diagnoses.

-The largest separator used for stratification within the subjects was an autobiographic memory test.
-Without this test, the study wouldn’t have made the main finding, so let’s look at the test’s details:
+The largest separator used for stratification within subjects was an autobiographic memory test.
+Without this test, the study wouldn’t have made its main finding, so let’s look at the test’s details: